 For many years, the college struggled for survival, as frontier men and women were more concerned with forging a living than earning a formal education.
 But its future was assured in 1922 when Frances Ross Linfield gave her properties in Spokane, Wash., to the school.
 In honor of the gift and to show thanks for the more than $250,000 the college realized from the sale of the land, trustees renamed the college in honor of Mrs. Linfield's late husband, the Rev. George Fisher Linfield.
 The college maintains its American Baptist heritage, although faculty, students and staff are not bound by religious requirements.

 Today, Linfield is known as an independent, comprehensive undergraduate institution, nationally recognized for its strong teaching faculty, outstanding science programs and distinctive international emphasis.

-Linfield’s International Program has grown from one exchange program with Kanto Gakuin University in Japan in 1976 to offering study abroad opportunities in 14 countries including Austria, Australia, Costa Rica, Ecuador, England, France, German, Ireland, Korea, New Zealand, Norway, Senegal, Spain and China (Beijing and Hong Kong).
+Linfield’s International Program has grown from one exchange program with Kanto Gakuin University in Japan in 1976 to offering study abroad opportunities in 14 countries including Austria, Australia, Costa Rica, Ecuador, England, France, Germany, Ireland, Korea, New Zealand, Norway, Senegal, Spain and China (Beijing and Hong Kong).
 January Term, with its popular four-week intensive courses, typically offers classes at a variety of domestic and international locations.
 Over 40 percent of graduates have studied outside the U.S., and the college pays the airfare for every student’s first study abroad experience.

 Linfield’s student-faculty ratio of 11:1 allows for a rich experiential education that includes collaborative research, creative projects, internships, community service and study abroad.
 Linfield’s liberal arts and sciences curriculum is supplemented with professional programs.
 Students perfect talents in the visual and performing arts and hundreds engage in community service.